hugomods/.github/profile/README.md

 ## Introduction

-Literally, it is a collection of Hugo modules, which aims to
+Literally, it is a collection of third party Hugo modules, which aims to

 - Help developers quickly build modular themes with existing modules.
 - Help users extend existing theme's functionalities.

-> To be clarified, you might be confused by the organization name, but it _isn't_ maintained by official Hugo team.
+> To be clarified, you might be confused by the organization name, but it ___isn't___ maintained by official Hugo team.

 ## Support